epics-containers/epics-areadetector/README.md

-# epics-adcore
+# epics-areadetector
-An container image for Area Detector core support on linux-x86_64.
+A container image for Area Detector and essential plugins on linux-x86_64.